 If you’ve been injured or lost a loved one in a criminal act on another person’s property, we can help.

-At Scott R. Marshall, P.A., in Clearwater, attorneys Scott Marshall and Marko Crespo have years of experience handling personal injury cases throughout Florida.
+At Scott Marshall Injury Attorneys, negligent security attorneys we have years of experience handling such personal injury cases throughout Florida.

 A Case In Point

 Some legal concepts are easier to understand when supported by an example.

 Let’s say a person delivers gas to a South Florida gas station.
 The gas station owner asks for that person to deliver gas between 2:00 a.m. and 4:00 a.m.
 The gas station has a history of being robbed on multiple prior occasions.
 In fact, they used to use their own trucks to deliver the gas, but the drivers were robbed too frequently.